 – The preparation phase of NATO’s LCI-X Crucible 2-26 operational experiment has been successfully completed.
 We familiarized participating companies, carried out self-testing activities, and built the network connections and services required to support OPEX testing.
 We are ready for the actual testing operations on Monday and Tuesday, when we will demonstrate NATO’s C-UAS and C2 capabilities, he says.

-In Turku, the testing focused on transmitting a reliable situational picture to a command center using technologies that eliminate the need to send personnel on site or maintain continuous and easily detectable radio connections such as mobile or satellite networks.
+In Turku, testing focused on a maritime operating environment in the Ruissalo area.
+The exercise explored how to transmit a reliable situational picture to a command center using technologies that eliminate the need to deploy personnel on site or maintain continuous and easily detectable radio connections, such as mobile or satellite networks.

-During the test, a sensor network was installed at the harbor to monitor the environment and detect, for example, human movement in the area.
-The sensors transmitted the collected data to an unmanned vessel, which then forwarded the information via long-range radio connection to situational awareness systems in Oulu and Riihimäki.
+During the test, a sensor network was installed in the harbor to monitor the environment and detect, for example, whether people were moving in the area.
+The sensors transmitted the collected data to an unmanned vessel, from which a router relayed the situational picture to a command system in Riihimäki.

-– This next-generation technology improves both safety and operational reliability in exceptional situations.
-Situational awareness can be formed without the need for personnel to be physically present in the terrain or on board a vessel, says Sami Metsänperä, Defence Ecosystem Lead at SADE Innovation.
+– This new-generation technology improves both security and operational reliability in exceptional situations.
+Situational awareness can be built without requiring personnel to be physically present in the field or on a vessel,” says Sami Metsänperä, Defence Ecosystem Lead at SADE Innovations.

-The testing involved Finnish companies SADE Innovations Oy (integration of the sensor network into the situational awareness system), Sensoan Oy (sensors), KNL Networks Oy (radio connection) and Millog (situational awareness system), as well as Turku University of Applied Sciences with the remotely operable vessel eM/S Salama.
-On this occasion, however, the vessel was exceptionally operated from on board.
+The testing involved Finnish companies SADE Innovations Oy (integration of the sensor network into the situational awareness system), Sensoan Oy (sensors), KNL Networks Oy (radio connectivity), and Millog (situational awareness system), as well as Turku University of Applied Sciences with the remotely operated vessel eM/S Salama.

-The NATO Innovation Range event in Turku provided an opportunity to showcase the expertise and solutions of companies from the Turku region and across Finland in a real-life testing environment.
+The NATO Innovation Range event in Turku provided an opportunity to showcase the expertise and solutions of partner companies from the Turku region and across Finland in practical testing.

-– At the NATO Innovation Range testing event, we were able to concretely demonstrate what kind of solutions and expertise we at Turku University of Applied Sciences can offer our partners.
-Companies gained valuable insights into how their products perform in real-world conditions and as part of a broader system.
-This strengthened their ability to offer competitive solutions for international defence and security markets, describes Mikko Pänkäälä, Principal Lecturer at Turku University of Applied Sciences.
+– At the NATO Innovation Range testing event, we were able to concretely demonstrate the kinds of solutions and expertise we, as Turku University of Applied Sciences, can offer our partners.
+Companies gained valuable insights into the performance of their products in real-world conditions and within a broader operational context.
+This strengthens their ability to offer competitive solutions in international defence and security markets, describes Mikko Pänkäälä, Principal Lecturer at Turku University of Applied Sciences.

 Further information